Diamondbacks vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Nico Hoerner has put up 154 hits with 26 doubles, four triples, nine home runs and 40 walks.
+- Nico Hoerner has collected 155 hits with 26 doubles, four triples, nine home runs and 40 walks.
 He has driven in 62 runs with 34 stolen bases.

-- Hoerner heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .318 with two doubles and a walk.
+- Hoerner brings a four-game streak with at least one hit into this contest.
+In his last five games he is hitting .300 with a double.

 Hoerner Recent Games